Armatimonas

 Armatimonas rosea is a Gram-negative bacterium and also the first species to be characterized within the phylum Armatimonadota.
+It is the only species in the genus Armatimonas.
 The Armatimonadota were previously known as candidate phylum OP10.
 OP10 was composed solely of environmental 16S rRNA gene clone sequences prior to A. rosea's discovery.
+A novel aerobic, chemoheterotrophic bacterium, strain YO-36(T), isolated from the rhizoplane of an aquatic plant (a reed, Phragmites australis) inhabiting a freshwater lake in Japan, was morphologically, physiologically and phylogenetically characterized.

 Discovery

-A. rosea was originally isolated from the rhizoplane of the aquatic plant Phragmites australis inhabiting a freshwater lake in the Yamanashi prefecture in Japan.
+Armatimonas rosea was originally isolated from the rhizoplane of the aquatic plant Phragmites australis inhabiting a freshwater lake in the Yamanashi prefecture in Japan.
 Cultivation and isolation were completed in a low nutrient medium, DTS.

 Relatives

 The environmental 16S rRNA gene sequences belonging to the phylum Armatimonadota are currently sorted into six groups.
 Groups 2, 5, and 6 consist solely of sequences.
 Group 1 contains Armatimonas rosea, Group 3 contains Chthonomonadetes calidirosea, and Group 4 contains Fimbriimonas ginsengisoli.

 Chthonomonas calidirosea strain T49T, an aerobic, saccharolytic, obligately thermophilic, motile, non-spore-forming bacterium, was isolated from geothermally heated soil at Hell's Gate, Tikitere, New Zealand.
 It is the first representative of a new class in the phylum Armatimonadota.
 It represents the first cultured representative of the Chthonomonadetes, corresponding with Group 3 of the phylum Armatimonadota.

 Fimbriimonas ginsengisoli, an aerobic, non-motile, mesophilic, rod-shaped bacterium, was isolated from a ginseng field soil sample.
 It represents the first cultured representative of the Fimbriimonadia class, corresponding with Group 4 of the phylum Armatimonadota.